OData support for reporting

 Back to top

-The ValueEdge server base URI for accessing ValueEdge data using OData is:
+The OpenText Core Software Delivery Platform server base URI for accessing data using OData is:

 <https://server>/odata/v4/shared_spaces/<space_ID>/workspaces/<workspace_ID>/

-Troubleshooting: If ValueEdge does not respond successfully to an OData consumer request, it might be because the base URI used to refer to ValueEdge is different than expected.
-Consider modifying ODATA_USE_SERVER_BASE_URL and SERVER_BASE_URL as described under Configuration parameters.
+Note: If you do not receive a successful response to an OData consumer request, it might be because the base URI is different than expected.
+Consider modifying the ODATA_USE_SERVER_BASE_URL and SERVER_BASE_URL parameters.
+For details, see Configuration parameters.

-You can access ValueEdge's data from multiple workspaces that exist within a shared space by modifying the base URI.
+You can access data from multiple workspaces that exist within a shared space by modifying the base URI to include the following.

 ID type Details